 Care Programme Approach (CPA) Meetings

-The Care Programme Approach (CPA) is used to assess the health and social care needs of mental health patients and agrees with them a care plan to best aid their recovery.
+The Care Programme Approach (CPA) is used to assess the health and social care needs of mental health patients; the approach agrees a care plan in conjunction with the patient to best aid their recovery.

 If you need help and advice with CPA meetings contact our experienced mental health specialists in our Newcastle upon Tyne or South Shields offices.